ORC Chicago Is Offering Personalized Orthopaedic Care To Patients

 Gabriel S. Levi, MD, director of Joint Replacement and Sports Medicine prides himself and the practice on providing personal care to the patient and making a lasting impact on their well-being.
 Dr. Gabriel Levi is the chief of orthopedic surgery at Presence Saint Francis Hospital, as well as Presence Saints Mary and Elizabeth Medical Center.
 Learn more about ORC and Dr. Levi in this exclusive Patch one-on-one.

-Honored to be part of the dedication and ribbon cutting ceremony for our new dedicated orthopaedic trauma and joint replacement unit at St. Francis Hospital!
+Honored to be part of the dedication and ribbon-cutting ceremony for our new dedicated orthopedic trauma and joint replacement unit at St. Francis Hospital!

-Meet Dr. Gabriel Levi, Orthopedic Surgeon – Advocate Health Care
+Meet Dr. Gabriel Levi, Orthopedic Surgeon – Advocate Health Care&nbs

 Orthopedic Surgeon & Patient Interviewed for WGN Program

 Illinois Masonic orthopedic surgeon Dr. Gabriel Levi and his patient Katie Carson were interviewed today for WGN’s program Living Healthy Chicago.

 In 2011, Katie suffered a severe tibia and fibula break while playing soccer.
 When she saw that her leg was bent at nearly a 90-degree angle, she thought she would never walk again.
 She was brought to Illinois Masonic, where Dr. Levi inserted an intramedullary rod.
 Two days later, Katie was able to weight bear.
 Six months later, she was able to run a half marathon!

 WGN interviewed both Katie and Dr. Levi at Illinois Masonic for the story.
 They also captured some B-roll footage of Katie running in the park outside the CAC!
 I’m including a few behind-the-scenes shots below.